 Griffin served as a filming location for several popular films and series.
 Southern Crescent helps meet the needs of film and production companies through its film programs.
 Students can study film production, scenic technology, lighting, and rigging.
 Other programs prepare students for film business, or for roles in hair and make-up.

 Career placement data finds 99% of Southern Crescent graduates find employment after leaving the technical college.
 The school also maintains articulation agreements for four-year degrees.
 Students wishing to study online may choose from almost 40 programs.

-Headquartered in historic Savannah, Savannah Tech offers more than 150 programs through its five campus locations.
+Headquartered in historic Savannah, offers more than 150 programs through its five campus locations.
 More than 4,500 students take advantage of these career-focused studies that include industry training in business and technology, health science, public service, and industrial technology.

 The school's location allows it to offer degrees, diplomas, and technical certificates in historic preservation.
 Its Center for Traditional Craft hosts visiting artisans, oversees traditional craft research, and holds weekend workshops.
 The Georgia Film Academy partners with film producers to train highly skilled production assistants.

 Savannah State welcomes applicants with a high school education or equivalent, though some programs have competitive admissions processes.
 Savannah Tech also holds distinction as a Purple Heart Technical College for its veterans' services and outreach.

 In addition to institutional accreditation, the school maintains several programmatic accreditations in the allied health, dentistry, electrical engineering, and culinary arts fields.
 The Federal Aviation Administration has also certified the aviation technology programs.